Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 		- hypothesis: Presenter
 	- who uses the most advanced vocabulary?
 		- hypothesis: Expert
-	- Who is interrupted the most?
-		- hypothesis: females
 	- Who is the funniest?
 		- hypothesis: Presenter

 ### Methods:
-	- create 2 pandas data frame
+	- create 3 pandas data frame
 		- one with the texts
 		- one with the speaker information
+		- one with backchannels
 	- reference the speaker information dataframe when analayzing the text by gender or role
 	- nltk.word_tokenize and nltk.sent_tokenize
 	- regular expressions to extract information from the text, like speaker number and backchannels

 ## Presentation:
 	- DataFrames:
-		- speaker information, organized by filename-speaker_role/speaker_number
+		- speaker information, organized by filename-speaker_role+speaker_number
 		- texts, organized by speaker and utterance number within each file
 		- graphs to display the results of my analysis